hacker64/box01/README.md

 box01
 =================

 Draw a square using the Jade Robot.
 Move Forwards for one second, then Turn Right for one second, repeat these two actions four times before stopping.

+I changed this.

 ### Project Information
 ```